mickaelChen/ReDO/README.md

 *.tar.gz* archives have to be uncompressed first to recover the *.pth* files containing the weights.

-Provided example script use at least netM and netX and are used as follows:
+Provided example script needs at least netM and netX and is used as follows:

 If using *dataset_nets_state.pth* on GPU cuda device 0